Switch Language

 2. Leverage Caching

-3. Use Chat First, Then Reasoner
+3. Use Flash First, Then Pro

 4. Break Down Code Questions